 A continuity plan should go beyond mere collaborative planning processes and include a host of potential responses to predetermined disruption scenarios.

 This will require the voluntary cooperation of all supply chain stakeholders, including your suppliers.

 The supply chain is a complex ecosystem involving a number of mutually dependent parties.
 The success of many businesses depends, in no small way, on the proper management of their logistical processes.
 This ultimately allows a business to maintain positive relations with its stakeholders and guarantee the sustainability of its activities.

 Payment and the management of your payments are also aspects of your supply chain to keep in mind.
-Paying your suppliers in a timely manner helps strengthen loyalty and consolidate the relationship.
+While paying your suppliers in their local currency will undoubtedly put you in their good books, paying them in a timely manner will also help strengthen loyalty and consolidate the relationship.
 Prompt payments can also cut down on delivery times, as receipt of payment is often the condition under which a supplier will begin production or dispatch your order.